mmarseglia/packer-templates/README.md

 packer build -only vmware-iso -var-file centos-6-6.json template.json
 ```

 You can also override variables on the command line if you want to use a
 different download location for the ISO.

 ```
 packer build -only vmware-iso -var-file centos-6-6.json -var 'iso_url=http://your.download.location' template.json
 ```

-##Output
+## Output
 Packer will place the resulting builds in the vagrant or vmware-ovf directories.
 Images made using the vmware-iso builder will produce a Vagrant image and a
 VMware OVF image.
 The VMware OVF image is suitable for import into any platform
 that supports OVF including, but not limited to, vCenter and vCloud Air.

-##Supported versions
+## Supported versions

 This template tested using packer 0.8.1.

+## Author

+mike@marseglia.org